 In a weird and damaging twist of projection, we cast our harsh self-judgements onto others, fulfilling our shame, and justifying our anger.
 We attribute our own faulty thinking onto innocent others.
 An example of this is when we fail and feel shamed, we believe others are judging us for the failure, and angerly react to the judgements we projected onto them.
 We seethe "they should be more compassionate; we all make mistakes."
 In reality, the other never made such judgements.

-I noticed that when I inadvertently, through inattention or miscalculation, cut someone off on the roadway, I project my discomfort onto the driver I just inconvenienced.
-They provide no evidence of displeasure but I feel a twinge of animosity as if they are judging my "poor" driving judgement and feel a need to explain my action.
+I noticed that when I inadvertently, through inattention or miscalculation, cut someone off on the roadway, I often project my discomfort of doing wrong onto the driver I just inconvenienced.
+They provide no evidence of displeasure but I feel a twinge of animosity as if they are judging my "poor" driving.

 Jerome S. Blackman, a Professor of Clinical Psychiatry and Behavioral Science at Eastern Virginia Medical School, explains this form of projection in his book 101 Defenses that "a special form of projection where you experience a part of your mind as 'external' to yourself.
 You might think someone or 'society' will criticize you, when actually you feel self-critical" (2003).